Gross and Net Income

 - is mandatory for all residents of Japan.
 The tax is applied on the gross income and is deducted at source from the gross salary by the employer on a monthly basis.

-The information presented on this page is based on the fiscal regulations of Japan in 2019.
+The information presented here is based on the fiscal regulations in Japan in 2019.
 Visit japan-guide.com for more details.

 Financial Facts about Japan

 The average monthly net salary in Japan (JP) is around 430 000 YEN, with a minimum income of around 130,000 YEN per month.
 This places Japan on the 2nd place in the Organisation for Economic Co-operation and Development, after United States, but before Germany.

 Japan has the second most advanced economies in the world, it is the third-largest by the nominal GDP countries and the fourth-largest by purchasing power parity.
 The country has a market-oriented and highly developed economy with a focus on the manufacture of precision and high-tech items such as hybrid vehicles, robotics, and optical instruments.According to the Human Development Index, Japan has a very high standard of living, and has the world's 19th highest quality of life.
 It is a top-performing country in terms of the quality of its educational system and it ranks above the OECD average in income, personal security, and environmental quality.